-- Doctorate of Business Administration (DBA) - Entrepreneurship and Business Management (DBA-EBM) - Global Business and Leadership (DBA-GBL) - Healthcare Management and Leadership (DBA-HCML) - Information Systems and Enterprise Resource Management (DBA-ISERM)
+- Doctorate of Business Administration (DBA) - Entrepreneurship and Business Management (DBA-EBM) - Global Business and Leadership (DBA-GBL) - Healthcare Management and Leadership (DBA-HCML) - o Information Systems and Enterprise Resource Management (DBA-ISERM)

-Recipients of the Doctorate of Business Administration degree must complete at least 60 semester units and maintain good standing.
-In general, the 60 semester units shall be achieved by completing 30 units of required core courses, 15 units of specialization courses, and 15 units of research project courses or 15 units of dissertation courses.
+Recipients of the Doctorate of Business Administration degree must complete at least 60 semester credits and maintain good standing.
+In general, the 60 semester credits shall be achieved by completing 30 credits of required core courses, 15 credits of specialization courses, and 15 credits of research project courses or 15 credits of dissertation courses.
 Further, all recipients must engage and pass the CCA.

-Students must complete all core and specializations courses and the CCA to begin their dissertation or research project phase.
+Students must complete all core and specialization courses and the CCA to begin their dissertation or research project phase.